Hands Free Hectare: Hands Free Hectare 2016–2017

 The project started in October 2016, with the team initially conducting system developments on a small prototype vehicle prior to receiving the ISEKI compact tractor which was adapted to conduct autonomous farming tasks.
-During the project the team (now also including Precision Decisions engineer Martin Abell) worked as a fully integrated "skunk works" to develop the systems needed.
+During the project the team (now also including Precision Decisions engineer Martin Abell) worked as a fully integrated skunkworks to develop the systems needed.
 Progress was reviewed and monitored weekly to avoid missing strict cropping cycle dates, as discussed at the IAgrE Landwards Conference 2018.
 As per the name of the project, the area to be farmed autonomously was a hectare of land.
 It was fenced off to ensure the safety of visitors to the site, and also gave it the feel of an arena.

 On the 25th of April 2017, the project conducted its first major in field autonomous cropping task by drilling spring barley into the hectare.
 This was followed by autonomous rolling of the drilled crop on the 28th of April to which journalist and media were invited to attend, resulting in considerable coverage.

 In September 2017, the project met its goal to complete a fully autonomous cropping cycle when the spring barely was harvested.
 This is recognised as the point at which a world's first had been achieved; a key milestone for autonomous agriculture.

 A total of ten autonomous field operations were conducted in the growing of the HFH spring barley.
 Alongside the autonomous field operations, all the agronomy for the HFH was conducted remotely by agronomist Kieran Walsh using information gathered by drones and ground scouting vehicles.